Robots are worked in die casting through high-precision robotic arms, specialized end effectors, and deep integration with die-casting machines.

 Using die casting robots has numerous advantages especially in productivity margin, product quality, safety and cost control.

-- Improved productivity and stability
+- Improve productivity and stability

-- Reduction of labor costs with improvement of the working environment
+- Reduce of labor costs

 - Enhanced Security

-Improved productivity and stability
+Improve productivity and stability

-Die casting robots can work round the clock, only stopping for equipment maintenance and repair.
-Such uninterrupted working schedule considerably increases productivity.
-Moreover, uniterruptibility of robot’s operations leads to more standard and repeatable production processes which greatly diminish the probability of errors.
+- Moreover, uniterruptibility of robot’s operations leads to more standard and repeatable production processes which greatly diminish the probability of errors.

-As costs of labor increase, the level of automation that is economically viable also increases.
-For instance, in China, although die-casting workers are paid higher salaries, the payback period for robots is typically within a year.
+- For instance, in China, although die-casting workers are paid higher salaries, the payback period for robots is typically within a year.

 Enhanced Security

-Die casting environments often involve hazards such as high temperatures, dust and noise, and robots can protect workers from injury by replacing manual labor for high-risk tasks such as removing hot castings from molds.
+- And robots can protect workers from injury by replacing manual labor for high-risk tasks such as removing hot castings from molds.

-In addition, robots can reduce the amount of time workers are exposed to high temperatures, reducing the risk of occupational disease.
+- In addition, robots can reduce the amount of time workers are exposed to high temperatures, reducing the risk of occupational disease.

-Key considerations when choosing a die-casting robot
+Key factors of select a die-casting robot

 When choosing a die-casting robot, several key considerations must be taken into account to ensure the robot meets the specific needs of your production process.
 Here are the main factors to consider: